 Jo Day.
 Liberal Democrat.
 Formerly Joan Ferris, she was born and grew up in Newbury.
 After studying and teaching maths in Kent for 20 years she returned to Newbury with her husband and two children in 1991.
 Jo continued teaching in Whitchurch, Hants until her retirement in 2011.
+Her husband sadly died in 2010.
 Elected to the Town Council in 2007, she served as governor of the Winchcombe School and as a trustee of Citizens Advice West Berkshire.
-A member of Newbury Baptist Church.1
+A member of Newbury Baptist Church.